rwatoun/Halupa-Animal-Shelter/README.md

 - **Homepage**: Introduces the shelter and its mission.
 - **Adoption Page**: Lists animals available for adoption with photos and descriptions.
+- **Pet Care Information**: Pages with tips and guides on taking care of cats and dogs.
+- **Pet Surrender Form**: A form for users who want to give their pets away.
 - **Contact Form**: A form for users to get in touch with the shelter.

 ## Prerequisites